Petropavl

 Petropavl is about 185 km from Kökşetau, 428 km northwest of the national capital Astana along the A1, and 261 km from Omsk.

 Physical-geographical characteristics

 Geographical location

 Petropavl is located in the southwestern part of the West Siberian Plain, on the right bank of the Ishim River, the longest tributary of the Irtysh River.
-Not far from Petropavl, there are many lakes and ponds, for example: Lake Bolshoe Beloe, Lake Pestroye, Lake Kishtibish, Lake Maloe Beloe and Bitter Lake.
-Also, within the city can be found small forests, mostly consisting of birches and pine plantations.
+Not far from Petropavl, there are many lakes and ponds, such as Lake Bolshoe Beloe, Lake Pestroye, Lake Kishtibish, Lake Maloe Beloe and Bitter Lake.
+Small forests can be found within the city, mostly consisting of birches and pine plantations.

 Climate

 The climate is a dry version of the humid continental (Köppen Dfb) type, with sharp winter-summer temperature fluctuations.
 In spring, prevails clear and dry weather, with a large number of sunny days.
 Summers are quite hot, with a predominance of clear, often dry weather, in some years the rains can be of different frequencies, from rare and up to passing to a cloudy and rainy summer.
 Autumn begins in August or September, and the weather is observed from clear at the beginning of the season, to cloudy in October–November.
 Winter is frosty and long (more than 5 months), with stable snow cover up to 0.40 to 0.50 m high on average, with the predominance of clear weather, in some years with infrequent snowstorms and blizzards.

 Based on 1991 to 2020 means: